MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. Press **Ctrl+S** (Windows, Linux) or **Command+S** (macOS) to save the change.

 1. Refresh the page.
-The `<h1>` element continues to display the new text after the page is refreshed.
+The `<h1>` element continues to display the new text after the page is refreshed:

    ![Change HTML from the Sources tool](./index-images/workspaces-workspaces-demo-sources-page-h1.png)